Beslan school siege: Day two

 On 2 September 2004, negotiations between Roshal and the militants proved unsuccessful, and they refused to allow food, water or medicine to be taken in for the hostages or for the dead bodies to be removed from the front of the school.
 At noon, FSB First Deputy Director Colonel General Vladimir Pronichev showed Dzasokhov a decree signed by prime minister Mikhail Fradkov appointing the North Ossetian FSB chief, Major General Valery Andreyev, as head of the operational headquarters.
-However, in April 2005 a Moscow News journalist received photocopies of the interview protocols of Dzasokhov and Andreyev by investigators, revealing that two headquarters had been formed in Beslan: a formal one, upon which was laid all responsibility, and a secret one ("heavies"), which made the real decisions, and at which Andreyev had never been in charge.
+However, in April 2005 a Moscow News journalist received photocopies of the interview protocols of Dzasokhov and Andreyev by investigators, revealing that two headquarters had been formed in Beslan: a formal one, upon which was laid all responsibility, and a secret one, which made the real decisions, and at which Andreyev had never been in charge.

 The Russian government downplayed the numbers, repeatedly stating there were only 354 hostages; this reportedly angered the hostage-takers, who further mistreated their captives.
 Several officials also said there appeared to be only 15 to 20 militants in the school.
-The crisis was met with a near-total silence from then-President of Russia Vladimir Putin and the rest of Russia's political leaders.
+The crisis was met with a near-total silence from President of Russia Vladimir Putin and the rest of Russia's political leaders.
 Only on the second day did Putin make his first public comment on the siege during a meeting in Moscow with King Abdullah II of Jordan: "Our main task, of course, is to save the lives and health of those who became hostages.
 All actions by our forces involved in rescuing the hostages will be dedicated exclusively to this task."
-It was the only public statement by Putin about the crisis until one day after it ended.
+It was the only public statement by Putin about the crisis until the day after it ended.
 In protest, several people at the scene raised signs reading: "Putin!
 Release our children!
 Meet their demands!" and "Putin!
 There are at least 800 hostages!"
-The locals also said that they would not allow any storming or "poisoning of their children" (an allusion to the Moscow hostage crisis chemical agent).
+The locals also said that they would not allow any storming or "poisoning of their children", an allusion to the Moscow hostage crisis chemical agent.